-Gaucher’s disease occurs when certain fatty substances build up in certain organs, particularly your spleen and liver.
-This causes these organs to enlarge and can affect their function.
-Specifically, Goucher’s disease is a genetic disorder in which glucocerebroside (a sphingolipid, also known as glucosylceramide) accumulates in cells.
-It exists in three forms: type 1, also called non-neuronopathic Gaucher disease because the brain and spinal cord are usually not affected; type 2, which affects the nervous system and usually causes life-threatening medical problems beginning in infancy; and type 3, which also affects the nervous system but it tends to worsen more slowly than type 2).
+Gaucher’s disease is an autosomal recessive disease due to mutations occurring in the GBA gene that encodes the enzyme beta glucocerebrosidase, which breaks down the lipid glucocerebroside in lysosomes.
+Gaucher disease is diagnosed in three forms: type 1, also called non-neuronopathic Gaucher disease because the brain and spinal cord are usually not affected; type 2, which affects the nervous system and usually causes life-threatening medical problems beginning in infancy; and type 3, which also affects the nervous system but it tends to worsen more slowly than type 2.
 Signs and symptoms include hepatomegaly and splenomegaly, joint pain, neurological issues and osteoporosis.

 Gaucher disease type 1 occurs much more frequently in Ashkenazi Jews and is the type of Gaucher most often diagnosed in North America and Europe.
 Here the prevalence is about 1 in 50,000 in these regions.
 Types 2 and 3 are more usually found in non-Western populations but are rarer, with a prevalence of about 1 in one million people.